skilledwolf/LatticeQM.jl/README.md

 # LatticeQM for Julia

-This is the development repository for a collection of structs and methods to deal with lattices and tight-binding models.
+This is a development repository for a collection of structs and methods to deal with lattices and tight-binding models.

-Not meant for public use yet, early stage.
+Not intended for public use.
+Early stage with little-to-no documentation.
+If you want to know more, get in touch with me.